-- Travel to locations that the FCO has warned against visiting – in Russia these areas are: Within 10km of the border with the Ukrainian Donetsk and Lugansk Oblasts.
+- Travel to locations that the FCDO has warned against visiting – in Russia these areas are: Within 10km of the border with the Ukrainian Donetsk and Lugansk Oblasts.
 Chechnya, Ingushetia and Dagestan and the districts of Budyonnovsky, Levokumsky, Neftekumsky, Stepnovsky and Kursky in Stavropol Krai.
-The FCO have also advised against all but essential travel to: within 10km of the border with the Ukrainian Kharkiv Oblast, and North Ossetia, Karachai-Cherkessia and Kabardino-Balkaria (including the Elbrus area)
+The FCDO have also advised against all but essential travel to: within 10km of the border with the Ukrainian Kharkiv Oblast, and North Ossetia, Karachai-Cherkessia and Kabardino-Balkaria (including the Elbrus area)

 - Accidents or incidents related to adventure sports.

 Tips for visiting Russia

-- Sign up to The Foreign and Commonwealth Office email updates for Russia travel advice so you can be kept up-to-date on the latest news and advice.
+- Sign up to the FCDO email updates for Russia travel advice so you can be kept up-to-date on the latest news and advice.

 - Be vigilant to petty crimes, such as pick-pocketing, mugging and other sorts of street crime, and avoid carrying expensive items around.

 - Look after your passport at all times, and make sure it’s valid for at least six months after the expiration of your visa.

 - Remember to register in every city you visit within 24 hours of arriving.
 This is generally done by your hotel or guest house, but it’s your responsibility to make sure it’s done.

 - The number for emergency services in Russia is 112.
 Make sure you have a Russian speaker around, as the call-takers will only speak Russian.